Skylight Window Replacement

-Skylight windows are one of the least common windows used on homes today.
-They bring sunlight in through the roof of the home and they often offer useful ventilation to let heat out during the warmer months of the year.
+Skylight windows bring sunlight in through the roof of the home and often offer useful ventilation to let heat out during the warmer months of the year.
 Some skylight windows even serve as emergency exits in attics or low ceiling rooms.
 You might want to consider skylight window replacement to upgrade your old skylight window or to install a new beautiful roof window allowing more light into your bedroom or living room area.

 Fixed skylights are nonmoving.
 These roof-mounted windows don’t open in any way and can’t be used for ventilation purposes.
 They tend to last the longest and require the least amount of maintenance.